Semyon Pegov: Nagorno-Karabakh

-In September 2020 Pegov went to the Nagorno-Karabakh conflict zone to cover the conflict, mostly with pro-separatists narratives.
+In September 2020 Pegov went to the Nagorno-Karabakh conflict zone to cover the conflict, mostly with pro-separatist narratives.

-On October 12, 2020, the General Prosecutor's Office of Azerbaijan initiated a criminal case against Semen Pegov after an analysis of several of his videos with calls to break the territorial integrity of the country.
+On October 12, 2020, the General Prosecutor's Office of Azerbaijan initiated a criminal case against Semyon Pegov after an analysis of several of his videos with calls to break the territorial integrity of the country.
 He was also accused of violating the laws "On the State Border of the Republic of Azerbaijan" and the Migration Code of the Republic of Azerbaijan by entering Nagorno-Karabakh without official permission.

-In December 2021, Semyon Pegov was detained by Moldovan special services at the airport in Chisinau during his flight to Moscow and released after a search and interrogation.
+In December 2021, Semyon Pegov was detained by Moldovan special services at the airport in Chișinău during his flight to Moscow and released after a search and interrogation.

-In January 2022, Pegov's book titled "Me and the Redheaded Separ" was published in honor of the Russian "DPR" militant Arsen "Motorola" Pavlov known for torturing and murdering Ukrainian POWs, who was killed by Security Service of Ukraine officers in October 2016.
+In January 2022, Pegov's book titled "Me and the Redheaded Separ" was published in honor of the Russian Donetsk People's Republic militant Arsen "Motorola" Pavlov known for torturing and murdering Ukrainian POWs, who was killed by Security Service of Ukraine officers in October 2016.
 The book was presented in Russian-occupied Donetsk.